ROOTS ON WHEELS with Benedikte Bjerre, Buck Ellison, Chris Evans, Olga Pedan, Julika Rudelius, Angharad Williams and Betty Sachs.

-The exhibition runs between 23th and 25th of November 2018 in a mobile Camper Van.
-The Camper Van will be parked in several locations during the weekend.
+The exhibition run between 23th and 25th of November 2018 in a mobile Camper Van.
+The Camper Van was parked in several locations during the weekend.

 OPENING from 6 till 10pm